nfisher23/nickolasfisher.com/content/blog/How-to-Make-Sequential-API-Calls-and-Merge-the-Results-In-Spring-Boot-Webflux.md

 ```

-Here I&#39;ve included a connection and read timeout of 1 second just because the default is like 30 seconds which nobody in their right mind would ever want to use.
+Here I've included a connection and read timeout of 1 second just because the default is like 30 seconds which nobody in their right mind would ever want to use.

-Now let&#39;s set up the situation, first we will make two DTOs, expected to be received on two different calls: **FirstCallDTO** and **SecondCallDTO**:
+Now let's set up the situation, first we will make two DTOs, expected to be received on two different calls: **FirstCallDTO** and **SecondCallDTO**:

 ```java
 package com.nickolasfisher.webflux.model;